dhakal79/Portfolio-project-MS5/README.md

 Privacy policy page | When clicking the "Privacy policy" link in the footer, the browser redirects to the privacy policy page. | PASS
-Facebook | When clicking the Facebook icon, a new tab opens and redirects to the Facebook business website. | PASS Responsive design|Checked if the design is responsive to differnt media size or  not.|PASS
+Facebook | When clicking the Facebook icon, a new tab opens and redirects to the Facebook business website. | PASS Responsive design|Checked if the design is responsive to differnt media size or  not.|PASS Order confirmation|Checked if after the payment order confirmation with order number and other details send to email or not|PASS
+Profile Page|Checked if after the order is comlelted , the order history displayed in the profile or not|PASS

 <a name="bugs"></a>